 No formal training is required to become an equine photographer, but some coursework in photography is recommended, whether at the college level or through participation in workshops and seminars.

-A new photographer can also benefit greatly from interning with an experienced professional, acting as their assistant.
+A new photographer can also benefit from interning with an experienced professional and acting as their assistant.
 The intern can pick up insider tricks and make connections with professionals in the field.

 Equine Photographer Skills & Competencies

 A photographer who wants to specialize in images of horses should have the following skills and qualities:

 - Knowledge of equine behavior: Understanding horses is a must for equine photographers.

 - The photographer's eye: Those working in this field have to be able to spot the ideal moment to take the photo.

 - Patience: Equine photographers may need to wait a while for that moment to arrive.

 - Passion: A passion for horses and the people and way of life that surround them is also important.

 The BLS predicts that employment of all photographers, not just those specializing in equine photography, will decline 6% from 2016 to 2026.
 However, the number of self-employed photographers, which constitute the majority of equine photographers, is expected to grow 12% during the same period.

 The BLS cites the widespread use of inexpensive digital cameras by nonprofessionals as a key reason for the drop in jobs as a whole.